 - DOCUMENTING HOURS.
 Document your clinical contact and supervisor hours on the "Monthly Verification Logs" and have your supervisors sign them each month.
-Keep these for your records, but do not submit these to Ayshia in the CTSP office.
-Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log", and submit this to Ayshia.
+Keep these for your records, but do not submit these to the CTSP office.
+Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log", and submit this form to the CTSP office.
 Keep a copy of this log for your record, too. - SUPERVISEE EVALUATION and GOALS FORM.
-Approximately one month before the end of the term arrange for each of your supervisors to complete an electronic supervisee evaluation and print you a copy.
+Approximately one month before the end of the term (mid-July), arrange for each of your supervisors to complete an electronic supervisee evaluation and print you a copy.
 (Clinical coordinator will send a link to your supervisors for this evaluation).
-Meet with each of your supervisors to review your supervisee evaluation and complete the signature and goals form. - SUPERVISOR EVALUATIONS.
-You are required to complete evaluations on your supervisory relationships with your internship and externship supervisors before the end of the semester.
-The link to this evaluation will be sent to you by the Lewis & Clark Placement or Research & Assessment Office. - SUBMIT BY End of Term,
+Meet with each of your supervisors to review your supervisee evaluation and complete the signature and goals form.

+• SUPERVISOR EVALUATIONS.
+You are required to complete evaluations of your supervisory relationships with your internship and externship supervisors before the end of the semester.
+The link to this evaluation will be sent to you by the Lewis & Clark Placement or Research & Assessment Office.
+A copy of your completed survey will be sent to your respective supervisors as well as the MCFT Clinical Coordinator.